kaidong-chr/HW10_Team_Profile_Generator/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue)<br />

   ### Description
-  A node CLI app that generates a team profile focusing use of object oriented programing and test driven development.
+  A node CLI app that generates a team profile, Inquirer is use for input prompts and Jest used for testing.
+The user will follow the prompts to input necessary info, a validator will check if the info is acceptable.
+In the end a team's profile will be generated and visible in the output directory.

   ### Table of Contents
   - [Description](#description)